Lindstrom, Minnesota

 Lindström (also spelled Lindstrom) is a city in Chisago County, Minnesota, United States, located 35 miles northeast of the Twin Cities.
-The population was 4,442 at the 2010 census.
+The population was 4,888 at the 2020 census.
 Lindström's motto is America's Little [Sweden].
 U.S. Highway 8 serves as a main route for the community.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.885 sqmi, of which 3.818 sqmi is land and 0.067 sqmi is water.

 Lindström is located 10 mi from the Wisconsin state line, and less than two hours from cities including Duluth, St. Cloud, and the Twin Cities area.
-When looking at the town from above, it looks like it could be an island due to the surrounding lakes.
-The landmass of Lindström consists mainly of lakes (including South Lindström Lake, North Lindström Lake, and Green Lake).
-With so many lakes, Lindström is a destination for fishers from all over the world.
+The landmass of Lindstrom consists mainly of lakes (including South Lindstrom Lake, North Lindstrom Lake, South Center Lake, North Center Lake and Kroon Lake).
+With so many lakes, Lindstrom is a destination for fishers from all over the world.